Skip to main content

 As seen in the previous snapshots section, any change made to a tree node will generate a new snapshot, but this is only one of the two possible ways mobx-keystone offers to detect changes.
 The second way is "patches".

-Basically, every change will generate two kinds of patches, patches from the previous to the new value (simply known as "patches") and patches from the new to the previous value (known as "inverse patches").
+Every change generates two kinds of patches: patches from the previous value to the new value (usually just called "patches") and patches from the new value back to the previous value ("inverse patches").
 A patch object has this structure:

 export interface Patch {